bhaumiktiwari7/Dynamics/Learning Dynamics with LGNN.md

 it gives another example with a system and demonstrates its kenetic energy to show the inertia that is put through the rigid segments. goes on to also address the potential energy of the system.

-Anyhow, LGNN is a very valuable neural network for computer visualization as it can understand most dynamics that are performed by the physical system, and this neural networks can simulate many applicable structures.
+Anyhow, LGNN is a very valuable neural network for computer visualization as it can understand most dynamics that are performed by the physical system, and this neural network can simulate many applicable structures.

-Also, on the above note, this neural networks might be well adversed to fluid dynamics as its structure works to analyze dyanmic movements.
+Also, on the above note, this neural network might be well advised to fluid dynamics as its structure works to analyze dynamic movements.

 They go on to continue testing various segments using different constraints... ie. (complex system example paragraph.)

-Gives different examples, specifcally with drag force and how it applies to all nodes at equal pressure.
+Gives different examples, specifically with drag force and how it applies to all nodes at equal pressure.

-This code alligns with the theoretical concepts of LGNN by implementing the graph structures and creating functions to include important features for the graph that can demonstrate the dynamics of the physical systems.
+This code aligns with the theoretical concepts of LGNN by implementing the graph structures and creating functions to include important features for the graph that can demonstrate the dynamics of the physical systems.

-A very important segment of this code is the function that helps create parameters to organize the code, "params", and "forward_pass" are the examples of the functions that support and create parameters for the neural networks.
+A very important segment of this code is the function that helps create parameters to organize the code, "params", and "forward_pass" are examples of the functions that support and create parameters for the neural networks.
 These parameters are also trained and applied when we see the dynamics of the system being applied.

 ```python

 from functools import partial

 import jax